 Many homeowners store garden tools in their garages, but that’s hardly the only reason to have a shed.
 You can turn a garden shed into a workshop, a playhouse, even an office detached from the house.
-The style of shed you build depends on how you plan to use it.
+The shed style you build depends on how you plan to use it.

-So what kind of style should you choose for your shed?
-This blog post will shed light on the different styles available to help you make your choice.
+So what kind of shed style should you choose for your shed?
+This blog post will shed light on the different best built shed styles available to help you make your choice.

 Choosing The Best Shed Style for Your Property: A Guide